Understand 7 Facts that Make the Case for Coaching In The Workplace:

 5. Significant improvement in bottom-line measures after the external coaching intervention

-This was the conclusion from a study in 1997 by Olivero et al. The research used productivity as the determining factor of success.
-Productivity was measured before and after coaching and showed significant improvements in bottom-line measures after the coaching intervention.
+This was the conclusion from a study in 1997 by Olivero et al. And the research used productivity as the determining factor of success.
+In particular, productivity was measured before and after coaching and showed significant improvements in bottom-line measures after the coaching intervention.